-Council have engaged the services of SJB Architects, and their sub-consultant's GML Heritage and Jones Lang La Salle, to prepare a concept design for the Lindfield Library site.
-This includes:
+Council engaged the services of SJB Architects, and their sub-consultant's GML Heritage and Jones Lang La Salle, to prepare a concept design for the Lindfield Library site.
+This included:

-- 1. Preparation of (3) three built form options and recommendations for a preferred option: - 2.
+- 1. Preparation of (3) three built form options and recommendations for a preferred option; - 2.
 A concept design representing the preferred built form option for presentation to Council and the community; - 3.
 A retail and commercial demand study to determine the highest and best use for the ground floor and podium area; - 4.
 Financial modelling and analysis to determine the present value of the (3) three built form options and the concept design; and - 5.
 A report advising Council on the risks and advantages if it was to prepare a development application for the site.

-GML Heritage have been engaged to undertake archaeological investigations in relation to the well on the site to better understand the significance of the well and any effects on future development of the site.
+GML Heritage was engaged to undertake archaeological investigations in relation to the well on the site to better understand the significance of the well and any effects on future development of the site.
+Jones Lang Le Salle was engaged to advise on market demand and financial feasibility.